 Most community financial institutions still have tremendous excess capacity, meaning they could serve significantly more customers.
-The answer to improving the efficiency ratio is to fill excess capacity with brand productivity, etc. Although this advice is sound, what NEW profitable customers.
-This is a counterintuitive approach because in my view many financial institutions need to increase investments for growth, thereby increasing the expense side of the equation, in order to significantly grow their revenues, and because of their excess capacity, this will actually make them more efficient in order to increase net income without substantially over time.
+The answer to improving the efficiency ratio is to fill excess capacity with brand NEW profitable customers.
+This is a counterintuitive approach because in my view many financial institutions need to increase investments for growth, thereby increasing the expense side of the equation, in order to significantly grow their revenues, and because of their excess capacity, this will actually make them more efficient over time.
 Many financial institutions have cut expenses almost to the bone and can't materially improve their efficiency ratio by further reducing costs.
 They need to take a step back and realize some fundamental business dynamics that are often ignored in our industry.